hassio-addons/addon-tailscale/tailscale/DOCS.md

 ### Option: `snat_subnet_routes`

-This option allows subnet devices to see the traffic originating from the subnet router, and this simplifyies routing configuration.
+This option allows subnet devices to see the traffic originating from the subnet router, and this simplifies routing configuration.

 When not set, this option is enabled by default.